apache/jackrabbit-oak/oak-doc/src/site/markdown/hybrid-index.md

 Here we create new buckets of index values which simplifies the pruning.
 New buckets would get created after each successful async indexer run and older buckets would get removed.
 The bucket would in turn have structure similar to content mirror store strategy

 For each property being index keep a head property which refers to the current active bucket.
 This would be changed by IndexPruner.
-In addition there would be a previous bucket to refer to the last active bucket.
+In addition, there would be a previous bucket to refer to the last active bucket.

 On each run of IndexPruner